A Tale of Two Educational Consultants: Private School Admissions Q&A Session

 HAYUTIN: How should a family decide how many schools to apply to?

 JB: Most families defer to me to determine the number of schools to which they will apply, and I always use their public school or a parochial as a backup.
 Depending on the family and their situation, I usually suggest a family applies to somewhere between 3 and 5 schools.
 I suggest they compare every private school they are considering to the public option.
-See a lot of different schools, and if you like it more than your pubic school, apply.
+See a lot of different schools, and if you like it more than your public school, apply.

 PN: Boys tend to apply to more schools because there are more single-sex options for girls.
 I agree with Jamie that if the public option is great, then any additional schools the family applies to should offer something more.